ThangEthan/reaktor-web/README.md

 eb deploy;
 ```
 For EKS, YAML config file can be found <a href="https://github.com/ThangEthan/reaktor-kube/blob/master/web.yaml">here</a>.

-HTTPS version of the application is available.
+Although you may be served with unsecure http, https version of the application is available.